galaxyproject/training-material/topics/admin/tutorials/cvmfs/tutorial.md

 >    > This time I'm going to edit the groupvars galaxyservers.yml file.
 And in
 >    > our Galaxy section.
 Which is here.
 Which is here.
 At the bottom of that
 >    > I'm going to add a variable called tool_data_table_config_path.
 And I'm
->    > going to point it to the locations that we um I showed you before. um I
+>    > going to point it to the locations that I showed you before.
+I
 >    > can't remember what they are off the top of my head but luckily they're
 >    > inside this solution box and so I will just copy them.
 And paste.
 And as
 >    > you can see pointing to /cvmfs/data.galaxyproject.org/byhand/location